-To coincide with the release of Windows 10 Creators Update (1703), the following tools to support this latest release has been made available, which includes Windows 10 Administrative Templates (.ADMX) and Windows Assessment and Deployment Kit (ADK) as previously mentioned in this blog post.
-The previous Remote Server Administration Tools (RSAT) works just fine with Windows 10 Creators Update.
+On April 30, 2018, Microsoft released the Windows 10 April 2018 Update (1803) build to customers worldwide.
+The following tools to support this latest release has been made available, which includes Windows 10 Administrative Templates (.ADMX), Windows Assessment and Deployment Kit (ADK), and the Remote Server Administration Tools (RSAT) for Windows 10 April 2018 Update.

 You can download it from: Windows 10 Assessment and Deployment Kit (ADK).

 Note: You must use Windows 10 build 1803 with this version of the ADK.

 The Windows ADK is also available to Windows Insiders.
 Join the Windows Insider Program to get the Windows ADK Insider Preview.